thirteensuits/Algebra-contracts-v0.2/README.md

 The smart contracts are to be deployed in this order:

   -- TrunkNFT.sol

   -- Payment.sol (requires address of deployed TrunkNFT.sol)

   -- BranchSBT.sol (requires address of deployed TrunkNFT.sol and address of deployed Payment.sol)

   -- $SBT.sol (requires address of deployed TrunkNFT.sol and address of deployed BranchSBT.sol)

+TrunkNFT.sol determines who owns the product and therefore who can successfully interact with Payment.sol.
+The product owners are also the Owners of the contracts deployed from BranchSBT.sol, Payment.sol, and $SBT.sol.

+Payment.sol divides the proceeds from sales of the product and therefore will be designated as the contract where proceeds from mints from BranchSBT.sol are pushed into.

+BranchSBT.sol represents the product and therefore will be designated as the address which identifies which SBTs are eligible to claim from $SBT.sol.
+Only holders of TrunkNFTs will be able to push the proceeds gathered from mints of BranchSBT.sol to Payment.sol.

+$SBT.sol is used in the claim process to issue utility or governance tokens to the consumer for each purchase made (each mint from BranchSBT.sol).
+No funds are collected in $SBT.sol.

+## Conclusion

+Thank you for reading.
+There were many parties that helped with this process and we especially give a shout out to aeto for guiding us through this process.

+Collectively, we have produced many consumer products, including both successful and unsuccessful products.
+In this process, the two most important things we have learned are (i) how valuable the consumer is and (ii) how misguided common narratives are.

+We are excited at the prospect of introducing functionalities made possible only by blockchain technology to the consumer space.
+The smart contracts will certainly need to be improved and audited, but provide a working version of the framework necessary to build the first Web3 consumer product and brand.

+We will be the first ones to utilize this framework and gladly invite others to adopt and improve on it as well.